networknt/light-4j/docs/content/tools/hugo-docs.md

 For most open source developers, they would ues github.com to manage their projects and then have a README.md for documentation.
-For some bigger projects they might have wiki for additional documents and linked them to README.md.
+For some bigger projects they might have wiki for additional documents and linked them from README.md.

 Here I will introduce another way to manage documents in gh-pages with [Hugo](https://gohugo.io/) static site generator.

 ## Installation

 ### Hugo

 For Linux, download the binary from the [latest release](https://github.com/spf13/hugo/releases)

-I am using hugo_0.27-64bit.deb on ubuntu and install it with the following command.
+I am using hugo_0.17-64bit.deb on ubuntu and install it with the following command.

 ```